 Hypnosis, meditation.
 Individuals, couples.
 Anxiety, depression.

-on Johnston, MA, LPC-Intern (supervised by Heather Carlile, MA, LPC, LPC-S) is a counseling practicum intern at Amberton University, with two decades of study in meditation, mindfulness, music and psychology.
+Jon Johnston is a licensed professional counselor and graduate of Amberton University, with two decades of study in meditation, mindfulness, music and psychology.
 Jon studied meditation at the Zen Mountain Monastery in New York, where he learned from author and renowned expert in the field, John Daido Loori.
 Drawing from his unique blend of artistic talents, meditation skills and rich life experiences, Jon specializes in a number of treatment areas including depression, anxiety, couples counseling, anger issues, social issues, goal setting and follow-through, chronic pain, and grief work.

 Marilyn Powell, PhD, LP